TycheSoftwares/order-delivery-date-for-woocommerce/readme.txt

 7. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date"

 == Changelog ==

+= 3.24.1 (06.11.2024)
+* Fix - Upgrade to Pro notice will appear only on the Order Delivery Date Plugin's settings page and also allowed to dismiss the notice.

 = 3.24.0 (22.10.2024)
 * Fix - Compatibility with Fluid Checkout for WooCommerce - Lite plugin (Timeslot feature).